andrewtoups/is.js/README.md

 ### 5. Add stateful data by passing initial data to `Component.State()`.
 Bind it to the template by passing a javascript expression containing that state to `Component.is()`.
 * `Component.is()` is another tagged template method.
 It evaluates a js expression with interpolated states.
 * Events can be bound by passing a function to the `data-{event}` binding.

-> [!NOTE]
->
-> Most IDE's will not provide html or js syntax highlighting inside template literals, but there are a number of plugins that can provide this functionality given the appropriate tags.
-I haven't found any vscode plugins that work reliably for user-configured tags, but [this](https://marketplace.visualstudio.com/items?itemName=sissel.language-literals) Visual Studio Code plugin does the job reasonably well with the `html` and `js` tags.
-To use with IsJs, you can simply destructure those methods from the `component` object and alias them accordingly, like so:
-> ```javascript
-> const app = IsJs.newComponent();
-> const { is: js, template: html } = app;
-> ```
-> I'll probably fork this extension someday and make it more configurable so it can be used without altering your code, but for now this is better than nothing!

 <sub>**`index.js`**</sub>
 ```javascript